 Alberta's Land-Use Framework has been implemented under the Alberta Land Stewardship Act ("ALSA") which sets out the Government of Alberta's approach to managing Alberta's land and natural resources to achieve long-term economic, environmental and social goals.
-In some cases, ALSA amends or extinguishes previously issued consents such as regulatory permits, licenses, approvals and authorizations in order to achieve or maintain an objective or policy resulting from the implementation of a regional plan.
+In some cases, ALSA amends or extinguishes previously issued consents such as regulatory permits, licences, approvals and authorizations in order to achieve or maintain an objective or policy resulting from the implementation of a regional plan.

-The Government of Alberta has approved the Lower Athabasca Regional Plan ("LARP"), which was issued under the ALSA.
-The LARP identifies legally-binding management frameworks for air, land and water that will incorporate cumulative limits and triggers as well as identifying areas related to conservation, tourism and recreation.
+The Government of Alberta implemented the Lower Athabasca Regional Plan ("LARP") on September 1, 2012, which was issued under the ALSA.
+The LARP identifies legally-binding management frameworks, including for air, land and water, that will incorporate cumulative limits and triggers as well as identifying areas related to conservation, tourism and recreation.
 Cenovus received financial compensation from the Government of Alberta related to some of its non-core oil sands mineral rights that were cancelled.
 The cancelled mineral rights had no direct impact on the Corporation's business plan, its current operations at Foster Creek and Christina Lake, or on any of its filed applications.
 Uncertainty exists with respect to the impact to future development applications in the areas covered by the LARP, including the potential for development restrictions and mineral rights cancellation.

-The Government of Alberta has also approved the South Saskatchewan Regional Plan ("SSRP"), the second and similar regional plan to be developed under the ALSA.
+The Government of Alberta has also implemented the South Saskatchewan Regional Plan ("SSRP"), the second and similar regional plan to be developed under the ALSA.
 This plan applies to Cenovus's conventional oil and gas operations in southern Alberta.
 To date, the SSRP is not expected to materially impact Cenovus's existing conventional oil and gas operations, but no assurance can be given that future expansion of these operations will not be affected.

-The Government of Alberta has commenced development of the North Saskatchewan Regional Plan ("NSRP").
+The Government of Alberta has completed the Phase I consultation on the North Saskatchewan Regional Plan ("NSRP"), and the regional planning process has commenced.
 This plan will apply to Cenovus's operations in central Alberta.
 No assurance can be given that the NSRP, or any future regional plans developed and implemented by the Government of Alberta, will not materially impact operations or future operations in this region.

-The Government of Alberta has also announced four additional regional plans which are to come into effect under ALSA which may apply to Cenovus's landholdings and operations in other areas of Alberta, but development of these plans has not yet begun.
+The Government of Alberta has also announced four additional regional plans under ALSA which may apply to Cenovus's landholdings and operations in other areas of Alberta, but development of these plans has not yet begun.